 The District has no control over future development in areas the District services.
 Future development in these areas parallels that of the Citrus Heights.
 Though development is not controlled by CHWD, the District does plan for future water uses.
 New connections are added by the District as new development occurs.
 The 2015 CHWD Urban Water Management Plan noted CHWD plans to construct an additional three wells over the next seven years to provide additional dry-year supplies.
 The District plans to maintain groundwater supply equivalent of 5,000 AFY from its well system.
 However, groundwater production could increase up to the full well capacities in successive dry year scenarios.
 Well site availability could impact the number of wells constructed or the construction implementation schedule.
-The District continues to monitor its service area for potential well sites and obtains the land as available.
-The District is currently evaluate its needs for new wells in the future as it completes a new UWMP (in draft state as of April 2021) which will update the number or timing of new wells as appropriate.
+The District is currently evaluating its needs for new wells in the future as it completes a new UWMP (in draft state as of April 2021) which will update the number or timing of new wells as appropriate.
 Future supply projects are summarized in Table H-4.